Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 #### Built-In Labels

 - `chaos` - set this to "true" to enable chaos for your pod
-- `Skip.RemoveTestResources` set this to "true" to prevent resources from being deleted immediately after test completion
+- `Skip.RemoveTestResources` - set this to "true" to prevent resources from being deleted immediately after test completion
+- `gitCommit` - this will be automatically set on pod and job labels based on the repository commit the stress test was deployed from.
+Useful for telemetry queries.

 ### Chaos Manifest